 It is no longer sufficient to represent health-related knowledge solely in human-readable forms, such as words and images disseminated via books and journal articles.
 The rapid rate of scientific discovery, the growth of health informatics, and the increasing importance of models and guidelines require health knowledge that is represented in computable forms, as machine-executable code.
 Computable knowledge unleashes the potential of information technology to generate and deliver relevant health advice to individuals and organizations with great speed on a worldwide scale.

 What does it mean to mobilize computable biomedical knowledge?

-In short, mobilizing Computable Biomedical Knowledge means enabling the curation, dissemination, and application of medical knowledge at a global scale.
+In short, mobilizing computable biomedical knowledge (MCBK) means enabling the curation, dissemination, and application of medical knowledge at a global scale.
 Thus, mobilization requires interoperable global infrastructure.

 The management of computable biomedical knowledge will be essential to the success of precision medicine, the achievement of high-functioning learning health systems, and more generally to the advancement of biomedical science.

 “We must develop a communications system so that the miraculous triumphs of modern science can be taken from the laboratory and transmitted to all in need.” – Senator Lister Hill, 1965